QFold: Quantum Walks and Deep Learning to Solve Protein Folding: QFold algorithm

 Taking

 the reflection over the state $\ket{0}$ in the second subspace, and $S$ the swap gate that swaps both subspaces, we define the quantum walk step as

-We refer to Appendix \ref{sec:Szegedy} and Fig. \ref{fig:quantum_walk} for a detailed account on the use of these quantum walks in a similar way to the Grover rotations.
-For completeness, in Appendix \ref{sec:Szegedy} we review in more detail the theoretical basis of Szegedy quantum walks that leads us to believe that a quantum advantage is possible in our problem.
+We refer to Appendix \ref{sec:Szegedy} and figure \ref{fig:quantum_walk} for a detailed account on the use of these quantum walks in a similar way to the Grover rotations.
+For completeness, in Appendix \ref{sec:Szegedy} we review the theoretical basis of Szegedy quantum walks that leads us to believe that a quantum advantage is possible in our problem.

-It is well known that if $\delta$ is the eigenvalue gap of the classical walk, and $\Delta$ the phase gap of the quantum walk, then the complexity of the classical walk is $O(\delta^{-1})$, the complexity of the quantum algorithm $O(\Delta^{-1})$, and the relation between the phase and eigenvalue gap is given by $\Delta = \Omega(\delta^{1/2})$ \cite{magniez2011search}, offering a potential quantum advantage.
-Our algorithm aims to explore what is the corresponding efficiency gain in practice.
+It is well known that if $\delta$ is the eigenvalue gap of the classical walk, and $\Delta$ the phase gap of the quantum walk, then the complexity of the classical walk is $O(\delta^{-1})$, the complexity of the quantum algorithm $O(\Delta^{-1})$, and the relation between the phase and eigenvalue gap is given by $\Delta = \Omega(\delta^{1/2})$ \cite{magniez2011search}.
+Our algorithm aims to explore what is the corresponding advantage in practice.

-The quantum Metropolis algorithm that we employ \cite{lemieux2019efficient} uses a small modification of the Szegedy quantum walk, substituting the bipartite graph by a coin.
-That is, we will have 3 quantum registers: $\ket{\cdot}_S$ indicating the current state of the system, $\ket{\cdot}_M$ that indexes the possible moves one may take, and $\ket{\cdot}_C$ the coin register.
+The quantum Metropolis algorithm that we employ \cite{lemieux2019efficient} is based on a modification of the Szegedy quantum walk, substituting the bipartite graph by a coin.
+The change from one quantum walk to another is a conjugation by an isomorphism that does not change the theoretical results (see appendix \ref{sec:OOE-Metropolis_algorithm}).
+We will have 3 quantum registers: $\ket{\cdot}_S$ indicating the current state of the system, $\ket{\cdot}_M$ that indexes the possible moves one may take, and $\ket{\cdot}_C$ the coin register.
 We may also have ancilla registers $\ket{\cdot}_A$.
-The quantum walk step is then
+The quantum walk step is defined as half the Szegedy quantum walk \cite{lemieux2019efficient}

-Here $V$ prepares a superposition over all possible steps one may take in register $\ket{\cdot}_M$, $B$ rotates the coin qubit $\ket{\cdot}_C$ to have amplitude of $\ket{1}_C$ corresponding to the acceptance probability indicated by \eqref{Metropolis update probability}, $F$ changes the $\ket{\cdot}_S$ register to the new configuration (conditioned on the value of $\ket{\cdot}_M$ and $\ket{\cdot}_C = \ket{1}_C$), and $R$ is a reflection over the state $\ket{0}_{MCA}$.
+Here, $V$ prepares a superposition over all possible steps one may take in register $\ket{\cdot}_M$, $B$ rotates the coin qubit $\ket{\cdot}_C$ to have amplitude of $\ket{1}_C$ corresponding to the acceptance probability indicated by \eqref{Metropolis update probability}, $F$ changes the $\ket{\cdot}_S$ register to the new configuration (conditioned on the value of $\ket{\cdot}_M$ and $\ket{\cdot}_C = \ket{1}_C$), and $R$ is a reflection over the state $\ket{0}_{MCA}$.